Where History, Craft, and Couture Come to Life

 Digitizing & Reviving the Museum's Collection

-The Couture Pattern Museum is undertaking a monumental project to digitize our vast collection of haute couture sewing patterns.
-Holding some of the rarest physical copies from the world's most celebrated haute couture designers, including items of historical significance like the Coronation robe and frock blessed by Queen Elizabeth II, we recognize the importance of preserving these treasures for future generations.
-We extend our heartfelt gratitude to our members and supporters, who play a crucial role in advancing our mission.
+The Couture Pattern Museum holds some of the rarest physical copies from the world's most celebrated haute couture designers, including items of historical significance like the Coronation robe and frock designed for nobility, blessed by Queen Elizabeth II.
+These tangible artifacts are historical treasures of information, education, and inspiration for future generations.

 Make an Impact: Join the Couture Council.
 Influence Santa Barbara Arts & Culture